-14. What are a Host Employer's contractual obligations?
+13. What are a Host Employer's contractual obligations?

-Host Employers will be required to accept the Technical Trades Work and Learning Program Host Employer General Terms and Conditions when applying to become a participating Host Employer and must also acknowledge the Award Letter that sets forth additional funding requirements.
-Host Employer are not required to hire interns at the end of the session, though are encouraged to do so.
+Host Employers will be required to accept the Technical Trades Work and Learning Program Host Employer General Terms and Conditions when applying to become a participating Host Employer and must acknowledge the Award Letter that sets forth additional funding requirements.